debops/debops/docs/getting-started.rst

 needs to be accessible and managed by Ansible.
 Currently only 1 server at a time is supported by the role.

+If ``debops.pki`` role is used to configure a PKI environment, with default ``domain`` PKI realm enabled, role will configure the provided private keys and X.509 certificates to enable SSL connections to the database by default.
+Support for client-side X.509 authentication will depend on a given user having access to the PKI private keys - see the documentation of ``debops.pki`` role for more details.

-Connections to the database server are done in cleartext, so you might want to consider securing them by configuring server on a separate internal network, or accessing it over a VPN connection.
+If the PKI environment is not configured or disabled, connections to the database server will be performed in cleartext, so you might want to consider securing them by configuring server on a separate internal network, or accessing it over a VPN connection.
 You can use ``debops.subnetwork``, ``debops.tinc`` and ``debops.dnsmasq`` Ansible roles to set up a VPN internal network to secure communication between hosts.